microsoft/generative-ai-for-beginners/1-getting-started/lessons/1-introduction-to-generative-ai/README.md

 * What generative AI is and how Large Language Models work.
 * How you can leverage large language models for different use cases, with a focus on education scenarios.

-## Scenario
+## Scenario: an educational startup "Edu4All"

 Generative Artificial Intelligence (AI) represents the pinnacle of AI technology, pushing the boundaries of what was once thought impossible.
-Generative AI models have several capabilities and applications, but for this course we'll explore how they are revolutionizing education through a fictional startup, that we’ll be referring to as *our startup*.
-Our startup works in the education domain with the ambitious mission of *improving accessibility* in learning on a global scale, ensuring equitable access to education and providing personalized learning experiences to every learner, according to their needs.
+Generative AI models have several capabilities and applications, but for this curriculum we'll explore how it's revolutionizing education through a fictional startup.
+We'll refer to this startup as Edu4All.
+Our startup works in the education domain with the ambitious mission statement of

+> *improving accessibility in learning, on a global scale, ensuring equitable access to education and providing personalized learning experiences to every learner, according to their needs*.

 Our startup team is aware we’ll not be able to achieve this goal without leveraging one of the most powerful tools of modern times – Large Language Models (LLMs).

-Generative AI is expected to revolutionize the way we learn and teach today, with students having at their disposal virtual teachers 24 hours a day which provide vast amounts of information and examples, and teachers able to leverage innovative tools to assess their students and give feedback.
+Generative AI is expected to revolutionize the way we learn and teach today, with students having at their disposal virtual teachers 24 hours a day who provide vast amounts of information and examples, and teachers able to leverage innovative tools to assess their students and give feedback.

 ![Five young students looking at a monitor - image by DALLE2](./images/students-by-DALLE2.png)

-In this curriculum, we’ll explore how our startup leverages generative AI to unlock new scenarios in the education world and how we address the inevitable challenges associated with the social implications of its application and the technology limitations.

 To start, let’s define some basic concepts and terminology we’ll be using throughout the curriculum.